-5.12 SOIL CONDITIONS
+4.12 SOIL CONDITIONS

-It is recommended the Developer or Owner seeks the assistance of a licensed soils engineer to examine and test soil conditions prior to undertaking any design or construction of foundations.
+It is recommended the Owner seeks the assistance of a licensed soils engineer to examine and test soil conditions prior to undertaking any design or construction of foundations.
 The Declarant and ARC make no representations or warranties, expressed or implied, as to the soil conditions.

-- The Developer or Owner and their architect, engineer, and contractor are to give due consideration to the design of the foundation systems of all structures. - It is the Developer's or Owner's responsibility to conduct an independent soils engineering investigation to determine the suitability and feasibility of any site for construction of the intended improvement.
+- The Owner and the Owner's architect, engineer, and contractor are to give due consideration to the design of the foundation systems of all structures. - It is the Owner's responsibility to conduct an independent soils engineering investigation to determine the suitability and feasibility of any site for construction of the intended improvement.

-5.13 ROCKERY WALLS
+4.13 ROCKERY WALLS

-Rockery walls are defined as a loose arrangement of rough rocks or boulders forming an organic retaining structure or screen that can create naturally looking terraces to soften the appearance and transition of steeper grades.
+Rockery walls are defined as a loose arrangement of rough rocks or boulders forming an organic retaining structure used to create naturally looking terraces than can soften the appearance and transition of steeper grades.
 Plants can be placed within the interstices created by the loose arrangement of the rocks, further softening the appearance of the wall.
-Rockery walls can also be used to screen site improvements such patios, terraces, and spas.
-All rockery walls must be reviewed and approved by the ARC before construction can commence.

 The following are guidelines for the construction of rockery walls:

-- Rockery walls may be constructed of rocks or boulders from the region and care should be taken to ensure mechanical scars on the rocks are hidden. - To the greatest extent practicable, rockery walls should resemble natural rock outcroppings by arranging large boulders in groups and burying them deep into the soil.
-Loose arrangements of single boulders will not be approved at final inspection. - Rockery walls shall be arranged so no single wall is more than 3 feet tall and walls used in combination cannot exceed 8 feet in height.
-When walls are used in combination they must be separated by a terrace equal in width to the taller of the wall above or the wall below the terrace. - Rockery walls cannot define the front, side, or rear property lines or setback lines of a lot. - Rocks and boulders shall be buried in the ground so that no more than two thirds of an individual rock or boulder is exposed. - Pockets shall be provided within the rockery wall to accommodate plant materials. - Terraced rockery walls shall be heavily vegetated to soften the appearance of the wall.
+- Rockery walls may be constructed of rocks or boulders from the region, and care should be taken to ensure mechanical scars on the rocks are hidden. - ٠ - To the greatest extent practicable, rockery walls should resemble natural rock outcroppings by arranging large boulders in groups and burying them deep into the soil.
+Loose arrangements of single boulders will not be approved at final inspection. - Rockery walls shall be arranged so no single wall is more than 3 feet tall, and walls used in combination cannot exceed 8 feet in height.
+When walls are used in combination, they must be separated by a terrace equal in width to the taller of the wall above or the wall below the terrace. - Rockery walls cannot define the front, side, or rear property lines or setback lines of a lot. - Rocks and boulders shall be buried in the ground so that no more than two thirds of an individual rock or boulder is exposed. - Pockets shall be provided within the rockery wall to accommodate plant materials. - Terraced rockery walls shall be heavily vegetated to soften the appearance of the wall.
 The ARC will review each wall individually and may require larger container stock planting to be installed.

-5.14 SITE RETAINING WALLS
+4.14 SITE RETAINING WALLS

-The height of site retaining walls shall be minimized, to the extent practicable, and blend into the natural topography.
-Retaining walls cannot define the front, side, or rear property lines of a lot.
-The overall height of site retaining walls will be reviewed on a case-by-case basis.
+The height of site retaining walls shall be minimized to the extent practicable and blend into the natural topography.
 The following are guidelines for the construction of retaining walls: